 This is not the whole story, however.
-We know that Pepsi was selling 12-oz bottles for 5φ , while Coca-Cola was selling 6.5-oz bottles for the same price.
+We know that Pepsi was selling 12oz bottle for 5¢, while Coca-Cola was selling 6.5oz bottles for the same price.
 However, according to Pendergrast (1993, p.
 193), "The additional cost of the actual twelve-ounce drink was minimal, since most of the expense involved bottling machinery, bottles, distribution, and advertising."
-Thus the marginal cost of the additional 5.5 ounces of cola that Pepsi was giving to its consumers was negligible if not zero.
+Thus, the marginal cost of the additional 5.5 ounces of cola Pepsi was giving to its consumers, was negligible if not zero.

 The analysis above assumes, however, that Coca-Cola and Pepsi were of a comparable quality.
 The existing evidence, however, seems to suggest that was not the case.
 According to all accounts, Pepsi was considered a low quality and cheap substitute for the "Real Thing."
 For example, according to Tedlow's account (1990), "...Pepsi was in 1950, well known as the bargain cola.
 It was the brand served to children.
 People actually bought Pepsi and secretly poured it into Coke bottles in the kitchen before serving it to guests."
-49

 A comparison of the market share figures between Coca-Cola and Pepsi reveals that the fountain market was entirely controlled by Coca-Cola.
-Even as recently as in early 1980s, Coca-Cola maintained over 80% of the U.S. fountain market (Allen 1994).
-In the bottled cola market, Coca-Cola had 50% market share in 1940 (see Note 5), while Pepsi had less than 20% (Pendergrast 1993, p.
+Even as recently as in early 1980s, Coca-Cola maintained over 80 percent of the US fountain market (Allen, 1994).
+In the bottled cola market, Coca-Cola had 50 percent market share in 1940 (see footnote 5), while Pepsi had less than 20 percent (Pendergrast, 1993, p.
 260).
-In terms of the breakdown of Coca-Cola sales between bottled and fountain drinks, we know that in 1920, 40% of the Coca-Cola syrup sold was for bottling operations (Allen 1994, p.
+In terms of the breakdown of Coca-Cola sales between bottled and fountain drinks, we know that in 1920, 40 percent of the Coca-Cola syrup sold was for bottling operations (Allen, 1994, p.
 105).
 Coca-Cola bottle sales first exceeded fountain sales in 1928.

-In sum, the data indicate that Coca-Cola controlled the lion's share of the cola market.
+In sum, the data indicate that Coca-Cola controlled the lion share of the cola market.
 Further, the evidence suggests that the perceived quality differences between Coca-Cola and Pepsi have enabled the Company to differentiate its product for extended period of time.
 We also find that the retailer markup on Coca-Cola was twice as high as on Pepsi.
 At first, the Company chose to share its "excess profit" potential with its distributors, jobbers, and sellers.
-By the 1940s, however, it had purchased most of its parent bottlers, enabling it to maintain its profitability by reaping the benefits of the increased markups that resulted from the elimination of the middlemen.
-Finally, it appears that the inflationary pressures of the 1940s and 1950s, along with the fixed retail price of 5φ , have indeed led to a decrease in the markup of Coca-Cola's distributors and retailers.
+By 1940s, however, it has purchased most of its parent bottlers, enabling it to maintain its profitability by markup on Coca-Cola exceeds the markup on Pepsi.
+The magnitude of both, however, are substantially lower in comparison to the earlier period.